-On top of all that, Super Meant Boy doesn’t have limited lives, so you can die over and over again trying to finish each level.
+On top of all that, Super Meant Boy doesn’t have limited lives, so you can try over and over again to finish each level.

 The really amazing things about this game are its tight controllers and well-thought game design.
 The game knows what it is, and it doesn’t try to be more than it.
 The stages are tailored for you to use Super Meat Boy’s agility and speed to their limit in a very satisfying way.

-It can be funny dying many times at first, and then it might become frustrating, but it will always feel like a fantastic achievement once you reach the end of each level.
+It can be funny failing many times at first, and then it might become frustrating, but it will always feel like a fantastic achievement once you reach the end of each level.

 Many indie games are platformers.
 It’s most likely because this genre is relatively easy to understand and start playing.
 However, most indie platformers come with a twist, and chances are no twist is more creative than Fez’s.